jmcardon/tsec/docs/src/main/tut/docs/passwordhashers.md

 Password hashing involves nonce generation, thus, it uses java's `SecureRandom`.
 Thus, it is inherently side effecting.

-Preferrably, if possible, you want to receive your password as an `Array[Byte]` or `Array[Char]` without ever storing a string.
+Preferably, if possible, you want to receive your password as an `Array[Byte]` or `Array[Char]` without ever storing a string.
 TSec handles this case first and foremost.

 [This](https://stackoverflow.com/questions/8881291/why-is-char-preferred-over-string-for-passwords) stack overflow